 The Bamboo Boulder

-(3) V5 * Mango Power.
-From a good side pull and three finger pocket, move right to another good side pull and continue dynamically to the top from this.
+From a good side pull and three finger pocket, move right to another good side pull.
+From here either crimp the hell out of the small pocket or continue dynamically to the top.
+A sit start also looks possible.

 The Split Boulder

 1) Baby Shark * V5